Give your stakeholders the big picture view of content strengths and weaknesses

 - There are no gaps in the content

 Conducting the review

-Or, you can capture the overall findings from each scenario walk-through as a whole.
+- If you only want to capture the overall findings from each scenario, evaluate the walk-through as a whole.
 In this case, be sure to capture the path that you followed through the scenario.

-Tip: Don’t try to evaluate everything in one pass.
-Do multiple sweeps through the pages, focusing on different elements each time.
+Tip: Don’t try to evaluate all the criteria in one pass.
+Do multiple sweeps through the pages, focusing on different categories each time.

 Documenting the findings